 We view a continuing, constructive dialogue with our stockholders as important to keeping us informed on stockholder views regarding executive compensation and corporate governance.
 Our approach to engagement is detailed in the chart below.

-Annual Meeting Noting Publish Proxy Statement, Follow-up on previous conversations and, as necessary, seek support from stockholders for proxy proposals.
+Annual Meeting Voting Publish Proxy Statement.
+Follow-up on previous conversations and, as needed, Board or various committee of Board, analyze